 us with half a dozen fresh young leaves for Eggs Hilton.
 It's a breakfast that is so good that I cannot now go without it.

 I am totally hooked for many reasons; not least it is the solution to my chronic, stubborn constipation.
-If I eat kale daily toiletries become easy two minute affairs; it's all about the fibre.
+If I eat kale daily, toiletries become easy two-minute affairs; it's all about the fibre.
+Too much of a good thing and you may get diarrhoea.

 A healthy diet for prediabetes means strictly limiting refined carbs and exercising daily; and plenty of fibre.